Endometriosis and Infertility at Texas Fertility Center of New Braunfels

 30 to 50 percent of women with infertility are diagnosed with endometriosis

 Endometriosis is an excessive growth of cells that make up the lining of the uterus, called the endometrium.
 Endometriosis grows along the outside of the uterus, ovaries and tubes and even on the bladder or intestines.
 Similar to how the endometrial tissue inside the uterus responds to menstrual cycle hormones, the endometrial tissue outside of the uterus will swell, thicken and shed.
 Unfortunately, in the case of endometriosis, the blood that sheds has no place to go and can result in inflammation and scar tissue.
 This scar tissue can block the fallopian tubes or interfere with ovulation.
 Ovarian cysts, called endometriomas, may also interfere with follicular development.

 Fertility treatments for endometriosis

 Although it is chronic, there are many treatment options for endometriosis and the pain and infertility it can cause.
-Dr. Hudson at Fertility Institute of Texas can discuss the best infertility treatment options for you, including medical therapies or laparoscopy for endometriosis.
+Dr. Hudson at Texas Fertility Center of New Braunfels can discuss the best infertility treatment options for you, including medical therapies or laparoscopy for endometriosis.

 Laparoscopy is a minimally invasive, outpatient surgical procedure that allows Dr. Hudson to identify the endometriosis and frequently treat it at the same time.
 Using a thin telescope-like instrument (the laparoscope) inserted into a small incision at the navel, Dr. Hudson can locate any scar tissue or adhesions and remove them during the actual procedure.
 The patient can usually go home the same day and quickly return to normal activities.